Chicago Bears vs Jacksonville Jaguars Prediction, Game Preview

 What’s Going To Happen

-Chicago is still pushing for a playoff spot, but they need to pull this off and then get by Green Bay next week.
+Chicago is still pushing for a playoff spot, but after Arizona lost to San Francisco, it has a real shot now as long as it wins this and then gets by Green Bay next week.
 Part One won’t be too much of an issue against a Jacksonville team that has Trevor Lawrence RIGHT THERE with just two more losses.

 The Bears aren’t going to – and least they had better not – lose to Mike Glennon.